Logo: Bauhaus-University Weimar

 Intensive German Courses (DSH)

-German intensive courses preparing for university study or working in Germany
+German language courses for studying and working in Germany

-Every semester the Bauhaus Weiterbildungsakademie e.V. - in cooperation with the Language Centre - offers intensive German language courses designed to acquire the German language skills necessary for studying or working in Germany.
+The intensive German courses offered by the Bauhaus Weiterbildungsakademie Weimar e.V. in cooperation with the Language Center provide you with the German language skills you need for studying or working in Germany.

-The courses have four different target levels.
-The German Language Examination for University Admission (DSH) fulfils the German language requirements for enrolment at any German university.
+The courses have four different target levels (A2, B1, B2, C1/DSH).
+By passing the German Language Examination for University Admission (DSH), the German language requirements for enrolment at any German university can be met.

 • Target Levels

-c.
-20 hours/week with c.
-15 students/group in the Language Centre's classrooms
+ca. 20 hours/week with ca. 15 students in Language Centre classrooms

 Our courses have four different target levels: